-The student was born in Thailand, and is eleven years and three months old with a history of disrupted schooling prior to arriving in Australia.
+The student was born in Thailand and is eleven years and ten months old with a history of disrupted schooling within refugee camps prior to arriving in Australia.
 The main language spoken at home is Burmese.
-He has been in Australia for one year and eight month this includes an initial seven and a half months in an English language school and the remainder of the time in a mainstream setting.
-He is currently in a Year six mainstream class and the intention is that he will spend two years at this level.
+He has been in Australia for two years spending most of that time in school this period includes about six months in an English language school and about three months in another primary school prior to his current setting.
+He is currently in a Year five mainstream class.